tuconnaisyouknow/BadUSB_passStealer/README.md

 5. Then send your bot’s name to @BotFather.;

-6. Then send your bot’s username to @BotFather.
-BotFather will respond :
+6. Then send your bot’s username to @BotFather. @BotFather will respond :
 > Done!
 Congratulations on your new bot.
 You will find it at t.me/BOT_USERNAME.
 You can now add a description, about section and profile picture for your bot, see /help for a list of commands.
 By the way, when you’ve finished creating your cool bot, ping our Bot Support if you want a better username for it.
 Just make sure the bot is fully operational before you do this.
 Use this token to access the HTTP API:
 API_ACESS_TOKEN
 For a description of the Bot API, see this page: https://core.telegram.org/bots/api

-7. Now begin a conversation with your bot by clicking on the t.me/BOT_USERNAME link in BotFather's response and click Start.
+7. Now begin a conversation with your bot by clicking on the t.me/BOT_USERNAME link in @BotFather's response and click Start.
 Now your bot will appear in your chat list;
 ## Get a Telegram API access token
-Your Telegram API access token is the BotFather's response !
+Your Telegram API access token is the @BotFather's response !
 ## Get your Telegram chat ID
 1. Paste the following link in your browser.
 Replace API_ACCESS_TOKEN with the API access token that you identified or created in the previous section :
 ```